grace-notes/website/contents/topics/life-of-christ.md

 only-born son.
 He knew that God would be faithful.

-(8) And Abraham received Isaac back from the dead in a figurative sense
+(8) And Abraham received Isaac back from the dead in a figurative sense -- and so would God in a literal sense.

-- and so would God in a literal sense.
+### Jesus’ decision

-Jesus’ decision.
 “And Jesus after rising followed him, and the disciples likewise.”

 Christ had the power in the Spirit to stop the girl from dying as He had done with the royal official’s daughter earlier.